-B. F. Sikes Interviewed in 1901 Newpaper Item Rogers Daily News Jun 29, 1976 - Now the NWA Democrat Gazette
+B. F. Sikes Interviewed in 1901 Newpaper Item Rogers Daily News, June 29, 1976 - Now the NWA Democrat Gazette

 With the passing of the years it becomes increasingly difficult to obtain stories of the early days of Rogers except those found in old newspaper files.
-In May, 1901, B. F. Sikes owner of the original townsite of Rogers gave an interview to the Rogers Democrat.
-The following story is reprinted from that last issue of the Democrat.
+In May, 1901, B. F. Sikes, owner of the original townsite of Rogers, gave an interview to the Rogers Democrat.
+The following story is reprinted from that issue of the Democrat.

 "Last Friday, May 10, was the anniversary of the birthday of Rogers (its 20th to be exact) but it slipped by without a word of local comment.
 Why May 10?
-That was the date 1881 when the first first Frisco passenger ttain pulled into the new station and citizens decided that was the real beginning of the new town.
-"B. F. Sikes owned the original townsite of Rogers and its first resident, told the reporter that his first visit to Benton County was in 1853, when he came with a party of friends and relatives from their home in Tennessee to visit an uncle in this section and to have a llok at the country.
+That was the date in 1881 when the first Frisco passenger train pulled into the new station and the citizens decided that was the real beginning of the new town.

-"B. F. Sikes returned to Tennessee after that first visit bur his brither J. Wade Sikes remained in Benton County until the war when he enlisted in the Confederate army.
-B. F> Sikes reurned to this section and moved on the farm that afterward became Rogers some time during 1876.
+"B. F. Sikes returned to Tennessee after that first visit but his brother, J. Wade Sikes, remained in Benton County until the war when he enlisted in the Confederate army.
+B. F. Sikes reurned to this section in 1873 and moved on the farm that afterwards became Rogers some time during 1876.

-"He said the Frisco railroad commenced surveying through the east side of Benton County in the summer of 1880 and the location of the town of Rogers was decided upon the late fall.
+"He said the Frisco railroad commenced surveying through the east side of Benton County in the summer of 1880 and the location of the town of Rogers was decided upon late that fall.

-"Asked as to weather Bentonville could have secured the road y the payment of $15,000, Mr. Sikes was quite positive the Frisco never did have any idea of going that far west.
-The line as built followed a natural divide through the county and other route would have greatly increased the cost of construction.
+"Asked as to whether Bentonville could have secured the road by the payment of $15,000, Mr. Sikes was quite positive the Frisco never did have an idea of going that far west.
+The line as built followed a natural divide through the county and any other route would have greatly increased the cost of construction.

-"Mr. Sikes said that part of the present townsite was under cultivation in 1881 but that most of it was covered with scrubs timber and brush.
-The site of the Rogers academy (Frank Tillery) was quite heavily timbered and was famous place for deer.
+"Mr. Sikes said that part of the present townsite was under cultivation in 1881 but that most of it was covered with scrub timber and brush.
+The site of the Rogers academy (Central Ward school campus [now Frank Tillery Elementary]) was quite heavily timbered and was a famous place for deer.
 He told of killing three deer in that neighborhood in a single day.

 Early image (Circa.
 1880) of Pump, or Frisco Spring before it was inclosed

-"Mr. Sikes could not tell much about the little town of Esculapia (named after the township) located east of Rogers on the slick rock routeto White River.
-It was into existance shortly after the war and no one has ever remembered who was responsible for its location.
+"Mr. Sikes could not tell much about the little town of Esculapia (named after the township) located east of Rogers on the Slick Rock route to White River.
+It came into existence shortly after the war and no one has ever remembered who was responsible for its location.
 It gradually disappeared after the birth of Rogers.
-A fine spring for which medical qualitities were claimed was the cause of its fame, and for a number of years it was better known than Eureka Springs.
+A fine spring for which many medicinal qualities were claimed was the cause of its fame, and for a number of years it was better known than Eureka Springs.

-"A man from Texas said he spent some time there in the 1870's and that Esculapia was then quite a lively little place, and even had a small orchestra for its social functions.
-There were a number of small places of business, a number of residences, and a larger building that was sort of hotel-boarding house.
-When Rogers was located the building were either torn down or moved to this place (Rogers).
+"A man from Texas said he spent some time there in the 70's and that Esculapia was then quite a lively little place, and even had a small orchestra for its social functions.
+There were a number of small places of business, a number of residences, and a larger building that was a sort of hotel-boarding house.
+When Rogers was located the buildings were either torn down or moved to this place [Rogers].
 Several of these old Esculapia Hollow houses are still to be found in Rogers.

 "Today nothing remains of Esculapia to mark the spot save the spring, which is walled up with masonry and quite hidden in the surrounding tangle of underbrush.
-Not a single building is standing there today and none but our oldest citizensremember there even was such a place.
+Not a single building is standing there today and none but our oldest citizens remember there ever was such a place.

-"Mr. Sikes confirmed the old newspaper records that the chief throught in the minds of the citizens of Rogers was that this section was some day to become a great health resot.
-Save a few years when Electric Springs was in it heyday the idea never did get out of its infancy, and apples, peaches and strawberries shoved it into a forgotten background.
+"Mr. Sikes confirms the old newspaper records that the chief thought in the minds of the first citizens of Rogers was that this section was some day to become a great health resort.
+Save for a few years when Electric Springs was in its heyday the resort idea never did get out of its infancy, and apples, peaches and strawberries shoved it into a forgotten background.